Coefficient of Conservatism:

 Coefficient of Wetness:

 Common in swamps, ravines and hollows in beech-maple forests, floodplains and bottomland, stream borders, etc., in the southern half of the Lower Peninsula.
-Northward, generally very local (except on islands in the Great Lakes) and often in coniferous swamps.
+Northward, generally very local (except on some islands in the Great Lakes) and often in coniferous swamps.
 Colonies of skunk-cabbage ascending wooded slopes and sides of ravines indicate the presence of seepage springs.

-This remarkable plant has contractile roots that pull its long, trunk-like rhizome into the ground as growth proceeds; the lower portion of the gradually rotting away as the plant ages.
-Plants appear to reach great age, most effusively expressed by Shull (1924): "…the Skunk Cabbage that is seen today growing in unpretentiousness in any bog may possibly outrival the sturdiest of the oaks in point of age, may not improbably have occupied that very spot long years before Columbus set foot upon our shores and may continue there a thousand years and more from now if onlv the fates be kind."
+This remarkable plant has contractile roots that pull its long, trunk-like rhizome into the ground as growth proceeds; the lower portion gradually rotting away as the plant ages.
+Plants appear to reach great age, most effusively expressed by Shull (1924): "…the Skunk Cabbage that is seen today growing in unpretentiousness in any bog may possibly outrival the sturdiest of the oaks in point of age, may not improbably have occupied that very spot long years before Columbus set foot upon our shores and may continue there a thousand years and more from now if only the fates be kind."